aerospike/asmt/README.md

 ### Overview
 ------------

-ASMT provides a program for backing up or restoring an Aerospike Database's primary index.
+ASMT provides a program for backing up and restoring the primary index of an Aerospike Database Enterpise Edition (EE).

 After an Aerospike Database server node has been shut down cleanly, ASMT may be used to save the server node's primary index from shared memory to files in